Brightspace/brightspace-integration/oslo/docs/oslo-docs.md

 ### Core
 [OSLO helper in core](https://github.com/BrightspaceUI/core/blob/master/helpers/getLocalizeResources.js)
   - implements `getLocalizeResources`
+  - The lang helper will determine if OSLO is available and which of the two available ways to fetch the overrides:
+    - If `CacheStorage` is available then a batch request method will be used
+      - Will fetch the terms in the background, storing the requests in `CacheStorage` under `"d2l-oslo"`
+      - The `eTag` on the `OsloController` responses is compared against the version on the html element and only fetches when the version changes.
-  - The lang helper will determine if OSLO is available and which of the two available ways to fetch the overrides.
-If `CacheStorage` is available then a batch request method will be used, this will fetch the terms in the background, storing the requests in `CacheStorage` under `"d2l-oslo"`.
-If it's not available the collection route will be used to fetch a single override file at a time.
-So we aren't fetching overrides when nothing has changed, the `eTag` on the `OsloController` responses uses a combination of `LMS version`+`LangModified RowVersion`.
-The lang helper compares against the version on the html element and only fetches when there are possibly new terms to be used.
+    - If it's not available the collection route will be used to fetch a single override file at a time.

 ## Oslo LMS controller route and fetching from the lang cache